IOI Group: Critics

-Environmental and civil organizations have criticized IOI Group.
 Greenpeace first documented the destruction of orangutan habitat and peatland forest in the 2008 report Burning up Borneo, followed by a second report in 2015, Under Fire.
-The company also faced allegations in 2014 from Finnish NGO Finnwatch of serious labour issues on its Malaysian plantations, including confiscating workers' passports, providing contracts in language workers could not understand, restricting freedom of association and paying salaries below the minimum wage.
+The company also faced allegations in 2014 from Finnish NGO Finnwatch of serious labour issues on its Malaysian plantations, like confiscating workers' passports, providing contracts in unfamiliar language, restricting freedom of association and paying salaries below the minimum wage.
+In September 2016, Greenpeace published a damning indictment of IOI entitled, A Deadly Trade-Off; IOI's Palm Oil Supply and its Human and Environmental Costs.
+On 27 September 2016, Greenpeace blockaded the IOI refinery in the Netherlands to force IOI to adopt a more sustainable plantation policy.

 IOI is a co-founder of the Roundtable on Sustainable Palm Oil (RSPO) and has played an active role in shaping the scheme.
 The company has several of its estates in Malaysia certified as complying with RSPO standards.
 According to Friends of the Earth in March 2010, IOI Corporation failed to live up to its claims of green stewardship.
-For example:
+Following a complaint filed by AidEnvironment in April 2015, the RSPO certificates of the IOI Group were suspended as of 1 April 2016.
+In response, many consumer companies like Unilever, Nestlé and Mars cancelled contracts with the company.
+IOI was reinstated in August 2016 by RSPO after it was judged to have fulfilled the group's demands to improve its environmental performance.
+In 2017, Greenpeace suspended its active campaign against IOI.
+IOI addressed Finnwatch's allegation of labour rights issue in 2014 and 2021.